 In this article, I am creating a document that will filter results by Australian states, so I have created user groups in my account for each state that my stakeholders come from.
 The result looks like this:

-In addition to the default user groups (Administrators, Edit Projects, and View Projects) there is a separate group for each state (ACT, NSW, NT, etc).
+In addition to the default user groups (Administrators, Create/Edit Documents, and View Documents) there is a separate group for each state (ACT, NSW, NT, etc).

 Part 2: Assign your users to groups

-Next, in order to ensure that people only see results for a subset of the sample, each user requires an individual login and a correctly assigned user group.
+Next, to ensure that people only see results for a subset of the sample, each user requires an individual login and a correctly assigned user group.
 Importantly, you should avoid assigning these people to any groups that have access to the whole document.
-It will depend on how you have organized your groups, but typically, restricted users should NOT be part of the default groups like Administrators, Edit Projects, or View Projects.
+It will depend on how you have organized your groups, but typically, restricted users should NOT be part of the default groups like Administrators, Create/Edit Documents, or View Documents.

 You can assign a user login to a user group when you first invite them to Displayr.
 To do so: